How to drink but not get drunk

 Set your limits

-Before you start drinking, decide how many drinks you'll have and then stick to that number.
-A bunch of clever scientists have recommended that we have no more than four alcoholic drinks on any day.
+Before you start drinking, decide how many drinks you'll have and stick to that number.
+The Alcohol and Drug Foundation recommends having no more than four standard drinks in a day.
 Everyone's tolerance is different, so choose a number that works for you, rather than for your mates.

-You also need to remember that not all alcoholic drinks contain the same amount of alcohol.
-See below for what a ‘standard drink’ looks like for different types of drinks.
+Remember: not all alcoholic drinks contain the same amount of alcohol.
+A beer, a glass of wine, and a cocktail aren’t the same in terms of alcohol strength, so keep track of what you’re consuming.
+See the image below for what a ‘standard drink’ looks like for different types of drinks.

 Avoid drinking too quickly

-Spacing out your drinks can stop you from getting drunk.
-Try leaving a certain amount of time between drinks (e.g. an hour), and making sure the time has passed before you get a new drink.
+Wait a certain amount of time (e.g. an hour) before you get a new drink.

-Peer pressure can be hard to resist, but if you’ve had enough, say ‘No, thanks’ when someone offers to buy you a drink.
-You can tell them you’re good for now, and then change the subject.
-Keeping track of how much you’re drinking is more important than keeping pace with other people.
+Peer pressure can be hard to resist, but if you’ve had enough, say ‘No, thanks’ or ‘Nah, I’m good’ when someone offers to buy you a drink.
+You can tell them you’re okay for now and then change the subject.
+Keeping track of how much you’re drinking is more important than keeping pace with others.

-It’s understandable to be worried your friends will make fun of you for not drinking, but this actually rarely happens.
-Most friends (the good ones) won’t stop hanging out with you just because you don’t drink as quickly as them.
+It’s understandable to worry that your friends will make fun of you for not drinking, but this actually rarely happens.
+Most people will respect your decision, and if they don’t, they’re probably not the kind of friends you need in your life.

 Avoid drinking rounds and shots

-It’s also a good idea to stick to drinks you can sip, rather than shots, as it’s easier to space them out.
-Tell your mates you don’t want a shot, or just conveniently disappear when they’re heading to the bar.
+It’s also a good idea to stick to drinks you can sip rather than shots, as it’s easier to control how much alcohol you’re having.
+If shots are part of the plan, feel free to opt out.
+You can politely tell your mates you don’t want one, or just step away for a minute when they’re heading to the bar.

 Water and food are your friends

+Having water throughout the night is really important for keeping within your limits.
 For every alcoholic drink, have a glass of water or a soft drink (you don’t have to tell anyone it’s not alcoholic).
-Make sure you also have a meal if you’re drinking.
-It helps to slow the effects of the alcohol and is (hopefully) also delicious.

 Have a plan B

-Get a mate to help keep track of your drinking and remind you to slow down and not do stupid stuff.
-If that fails, that mate can help look after you if you drink too much.
+Get a mate to help keep track of your drinking and remind you to pace yourself.
+If things do get out of hand, this friend can help make sure you stay safe.

-Before you start drinking, make a plan for where you’ll sleep that night.
+Before you start drinking, make sure you know how you’re getting home.
 Put money aside for a taxi or Uber in case you need to get home quickly.

 Have a good time

 You can still have a really good time even if you’re not drinking much.
 Focus on the people you’re chatting with and the conversation you’re having (or the dancing you’re doing).
-One of the best parts of not getting drunk is that you’re less likely to have regrets the next morning.
-Plus, there’s less chance of a hangover, which is always a win!
+One of the best parts of not getting drunk is that you’re less likely to have regrets (and a hangover) the next morning!

 What can I do now?